santhoshpandiarajan/Fashion-Finder/README.md

 The process involves training a KNN classifier on the generated embeddings to establish relationships between products based on visual similarities.
 This allows us to efficiently find the nearest neighbors to a given image, enabling quick and effective similarity searches.

+The Fashion Finder project leverages the power of Intel oneAPI and the Intel Extension for Scikit-learn (sklearnex) to enhance the performance and capabilities of the machine learning algorithms used for image similarity and product recommendation.

+Intel oneAPI provides a comprehensive software toolkit that enables developers to optimize code for various hardware architectures, including CPUs and GPUs.
+With oneAPI, the algorithms in the Fashion Finder project can be executed on different devices, such as CPUs and GPUs, to take advantage of the parallel processing capabilities of GPUs, resulting in faster computations and improved performance.

+The Intel Extension for Scikit-learn (sklearnex) further extends the functionality of the scikit-learn library by integrating oneAPI concepts and the dpctl package.
+This integration allows the algorithms to be offloaded to specific devices using dpctl.tensor.usm_ndarray for input data or by setting global configurations using options like target_offload and allow_fallback_to_host.

-In the subsequent sections, we will delve into the technical details of the project, starting with data preparation and image preprocessing.
+In the subsequent sections, we will delve into the details of the project, starting with data preparation and image preprocessing.
 We will explore how the VGG16 model is utilized for feature extraction, and how KNN classification facilitates image similarity analysis.

 This project is a valuable showcase of how modern machine learning techniques can be applied to real-world scenarios, enhancing the functionality of fashion-related applications and contributing to a more personalized shopping experience.